Biomarker-Development-at-INM7/JTrack-Documents/docs/source/EMA.rst

 |

-Now the main setting of the JTrack EMA+ application is done, and
+Now the main setup of the JTrack EMA+ application is complete.
+You can proceed to use the app as intended.